fcrozatier/champagne/README.md

 1. Run the dev server `npm run dev`
 1. Visit `localhost:5173/admin` to add the validation constraints to the database and fixtures if you want dummy data

-> Note: if you want the background cleanup of old assigned comparisons in dev mode then you need to visit `localhost:5173/admin/db-setup` each time you launch neo4j Desktop since the background job is cleared when you close the db
+> Note: if you want the background auto cleanup of old assigned comparisons in dev mode then you need to visit `localhost:5173/admin/db-setup` each time you launch neo4j Desktop since the background job is cleared when you close the db

 ## License